codacy/docs/docs/repositories/coverage.md

 ![Open pull requests](images/open-pull-requests-widget.png)

-## Low covered files with issues

-For a better files comprehension in terms of issues and coverage simultaneously, Codacy displays a files table where it is possible to check which files contain a low coverage percentage and a high number of issues.

-## Low covered files with high complexity
+## Files with low coverage, issues and/or high complexity

-For a better files comprehension in terms of complexity and coverage simultaneously, Codacy displays a files table where it is possible to check which files contain a low coverage percentage and a high complexity rate.
+For a better understanding of how repository files are performing in terms of issues, high complexity and coverage simultaneously, Codacy displays two files tables where it's possible to check which files contain a low coverage percentage, along with a high number of issues and/or a high complexity rate.

 ![Low covered files with issues and high complexity](images/low-covered-files-tables.png)